 ProStart National Certificate of Achievement

 At the end of the program, ProStart graduates possess a solid foundation for their future careers, and they can earn the ProStart National Certificate of Achievement.
-This certificate recognizes students who have successfully passed the ProStart 1 and 2 exams and completed a 400 hour intership in the industry with mentored work.
+This certificate recognizes students who have successfully passed the ProStart 1 and 2 exams and completed 400 hours working in the hospitality industry with mentored work.
 ProStart students who achieve the COA are eligible to earn special scholarships and course credit from colleges and universities across the country.
 It also opens the door to our vibrant and growing industry.

 Over the last decade, ProStart has fostered countless success stories.
 With your help, there will be even more positive experiences to share in the future.

 Contact Jennifer Conkling-Schmitz, Connecticut's ProStart Coordinator, 860-794-6666 or email@example.com, for more information about your school participating in ProStart.

 Learn more about ProStart here.

 James Hillhouse High School, New Haven

 New London High School